 Thus, clinical trials based on pre- to post-treatment reduction of symptoms have little sense, beyond securing publicity for their authors.
 What we really need to know is how the particular treatment works in the long run, let’s say five years.

 From an epidemiological point of view the ability to prevent a new episode is a much better criterion of valuing an approach than a rapid symptom reduction during the current episode.
-And both features do not need to be associated.
+And the both features of a treatment do not need to be associated.
 Would you evaluate marathon runners on the basis of how well they perform during the first mile?
 It could be misleading, couldn’t it?
 Yet, we do this while evaluating and choosing treatment strategies for depression.

 Is depression a single picture or just a piece of a puzzle?